top of page

 Email: valeria.ceron@yale.edu

 Valeria was born in El Salvador and moved to the US at age 6.
 She grew up in Chicago where she obtained her high school diploma from the Latin School.
-A rising sophomore at Yale College, she plans to major in neuroscience and later attend medical school.
+A rising junior at Yale College, she plans to major in neuroscience and later attend medical school.
 With an interest in neuronal development and translational neuroscience, she aims to pursue a career in child psychiatry or neurology.
 She joined the Hoffman Lab in the summer of 2022, where her research focuses on characterizing mutations in high confidence ASD genes and identifying potential pharmacological candidates to treat the disorder.
 In her free time, Valeria loves spending time at the beach, shopping, and trying new restaurants with friends and family.